prajapatin/personalwebsite/source/_posts/2017-09-22-actor-model-programming-paradigm-with-azure-service-fabric.markdown

 <h4>Implementation options</h4>

 There are many options to implement Actor Model in distributed software architecture, the Erlang is the language built using the concept of actor model.
-There is an [Akka][] framework in Java and .Net port of the same framework as an [Akka.net][], which can be used to develop enterprise scale microservices applications.
+There is an [Akka][akkalink] framework in Java and .Net port of the same framework as an [Akka.net][akkadotnet], which can be used to develop enterprise scale microservices applications.
 There is a cloud based microservices platform called Azure Service Fabric, about which I have written in [one of my][servicefabric] previous articles.
 I am going to explain very simple Actor Model based microservices application using Azure Service Fabric.

 <h3>Actor Model Service using Azure Service Fabric</h3>